 - Open phpMyAdmin.

-- Create an appropriately named database and select it by clicking the database name in the list on the left of the screen.
-If you would like to rewrite the import over an existing database then click on the database name, select all the check boxes next to the table names and select Drop to delete all existing tables in the database.
+- Create an appropriately named database and select it on the left of the screen.
+To rewrite the existing database, click the database name, select all the check boxes beside the table names, and select Drop to delete the existing tables.

-- Click the SQL link.
-This should bring up a new screen where you can type in SQL commands, or upload your SQL file.
+- Click the SQL link to show the page where you can type in SQL commands, or upload your SQL file.

 - Use the browse button to find the database file.

-- Click the Go button.
-This will export the backup, execute the SQL commands and re-create your database.
+- Click the Go button to export the backup, execute the SQL commands, and re-create your database.